Uncle Sam (film): Plot

 Jody is told by Barry, a blind boy who has established a mental link with Sam, that the undead Sam is responsible for the deaths.
 With help from Sam's old mentor Jed, the boys go to Jody's house, where they find the lecherous sergeant Twinning, who dropped Sam off, dead and stuffed inside Sam's coffin.
 Realizing that Sam will probably go after Louise, the boys and Jed go to her home, where Sam confronts and blames Jed, who told him tales of how glorious combat was, for his current state.
-Jed retorts by yelling that Sam only killed for the sake of killing rather than for his country.
+Jed retorts by telling Sam that he only killed for the sake of killing rather than for his country.

 Jed's gun proves ineffective against Sam, so he and Louise go to get Jed's cannon while Jody, who Sam claims is the reason he came back, keeps Sam occupied.
 Jody lures Sam outside, and Jed blasts him with the cannon, destroying him and Louise's house in flames.
-The next day, Sally watches as Jody burns all of his war-themed toys after learning the truth about Sam.
+The next day, Sally is happy that Jody no longer looks up to Sam anymore.
+She watches as Jody burns all of his war-themed toys after learning the truth about Sam.